soft4good/extension-release/README.md

 ExtensionRelease [UNDER DEVELOPMENT]
 ==========

-A PHP class for creating browser extension releases.
+A package to automate browser extension releases.

 ***Only Chrome is currently supported.***